 We understand the challenges of MRO

 For those involved within the Indirect Procurement category of supplies for Maintenance, Repair and Operations (MRO), there is pressure to optimise operations, cut costs and reduce environmental impacts.
-At RS Components, we understand these issues as we face them too.
+At RS, we understand these issues as we face them too.

 As a business, we are committed to being a partner that helps you address these challenges.